myrtopar/pivot/README.md

 docker run --rm --privileged -v `pwd`/auto_bof.py:/app/auto_bof.py -v `pwd`/binaries:/mnt/binaries -it autoexploit

 When the exploit is successful and the process spawns a shell, the shell closes only with Ctrl-D (EOF) due to the use of interactive(), and 'exit' doesn't work.
-Target binaries go to: /usr/local/bin
+Target binaries go to: /mnt/binaries (included in $PATH)

 issues:<br />
 Is there a way to know where the program gets its input from? => Maybe? using llms on this specific matter or maybe with strace to look for read()<br />